Arcitectus/Sanderling/README.md

 ### Issues and other Feedback

 Spotted a bug or have a feature request?
 Post on the [BotLab forum](https://forum.botlab.org) or file an issue [on GitHub](https://github.com/Arcitectus/Sanderling/issues).
-For communication here, supported languages are English, Italian, Spanish, and German.

-### Pull Requests

-The only supported language for pull request titles and commit messages is English.